Louis-DR/OmniCores-BuildingBlocks/README.md

   - MISR signature generator
 - Array and vector operations
   - Min and max of packed array
-  - First one of vector
-  - Count ones
 - Arithmetic
   - Adder
   - Staged adder